Security flaws in mobile point-of-sale systems spell money trouble

 The vulnerabilities hadn't been used by any attackers yet, the researchers said.
 If you're concerned, your best bet is to stay away from swiped transactions and stick to the security chips, which offer better protection.

-Square said the vulnerabilities were only on the Miura M010 Reader, a third-party sales system that uses Square's software.
+Square said the vulnerabilities were only on the Miura M010 Reader, a third-party sales system that connected to Square's software.

 "As soon as we became aware of a vulnerability affecting the Miura Reader, we accelerated existing plans to drop support for the M010 Reader, and began transitioning all these Square sellers to a free Square Contactless and Chip Reader," a Square spokesperson said.

-In a response from Miura Systems, the company's chairman Andrew Dark downplayed the attack's potential, writing that you would need "a skilled attacker being present" to pull off.
-In a statement, he also said that these vulnerabilities were only on an older version and Miura's readers had been fixed since 2016.
+Miura Systems Chairman Andrew Dark downplayed the attack's potential, saying you'd need "a skilled attacker being present" to pull it off.
+He also said these vulnerabilities were only on an older version of Miura's readers and have been fixed since 2016.

 In a statement, SumUp said there haven't been any attacks because the vulnerabilities relied on magnetic stripes instead of security chips.
 The company said it's fixed the vulnerabilities mentioned.
 PayPal and iZettle also said they'd fixed the discovered vulnerabilities.